Braxton Cook

 Braxton Cook (born March 27, 1991) is an American alto saxophonist and singer-songwriter.
 He has toured with jazz musicians Christian Scott, Christian McBride, and Marquis Hill, and performed with Jon Batiste, Mac Miller, and Rihanna.
 In 2017, Fader named Cook a "jazz prodigy," and in 2018, Ebony listed him as one of the "top five jazz artists to watch."

 Early life

 Braxton Cook was born on March 27, 1991, in Boston, Massachusetts.
 After moving several times, his family settled in Silver Spring, Maryland, a suburb of Washington, D.C., where he lived for most of his upbringing.

-In high school, Cook was one of 30 students in the United States to be selected for the 2009 Grammy jazz ensemble.
-He attended Georgetown University, where he studied English.
+Cook attended Springbrook High School and studied saxophone under the tutelage of Paul Carr.
+While there, he was one of 30 students in the United States to be selected for the 2009 Grammy jazz ensemble.
+He attended Georgetown University for two years, where he studied English with a concentration in African American Studies.
 As a freshman, he was named a 2010 YoungArts Finalist.

-In 2011, Cook transferred to Juilliard School, where he studied jazz saxophone with Ron Blake and Steve Wilson.
+In 2011, Cook transferred to the Juilliard School, where he studied jazz saxophone with Ron Blake and Steve Wilson.
 In his first year at Juilliard, Cook attended a Donald Harrison concert, where he met Harrison's nephew, jazz trumpet player Christian Scott.
 Shortly afterward, Cook became a long-term member of Scott's touring band.